 Chatwoot offers an excellent open-source helpdesk with knowledge-based AI.
-Hay offers managed SaaS with action-executing AI.
+Hay.chat offers managed SaaS with action-executing AI.
 The right choice depends on your hosting preferences and automation requirements.

-Hay vs Chatwoot comes down to AI capabilities.
+Hay.chat vs Chatwoot comes down to AI capabilities.
 Chatwoot is an excellent open-source helpdesk, but Captain AI is read-only - it can't execute actions in your e-commerce platform or CRM.
-Hay's AI completes tasks, not just conversations.
+Hay.chat's AI completes tasks, not just conversations.
 For teams needing true support automation, this is fundamental.

 Understanding the true cost of self-hosted vs managed solutions